dantman/elite-vr-cockpit/README.md

 `Assets/WindowsInput` contains code from the [InputSimulatorPlus](https://github.com/TChatzigiannakis/InputSimulatorPlus) library provided under the [Ms-Pl](https://github.com/TChatzigiannakis/InputSimulatorPlus/blob/master/LICENSE.md) license.

 `Assets/Textures/Icons` contains icons from a variety of 3rd party sources.
 The [README](Assets/Textures/Icons/README.md) in that folder contains an author/source/license list for 3rd party icons used in the project.

+`Assets/Fonts` contains fonts from a variety of 3rd party sources.
+The [README](Assets/Fonts/README.md) in that folder contains attribution info for fonts used in the project.